mhwood/slr_corr/mods/README.md

 1089     &        useRunClock, useEMBED_FILES, useSlr_corr,
 ```

+## packages_boot.F
-2. `packages_boot.F`: This file is inside the `model/src` directory.
+This file is inside the `model/src` directory.
 For this file, the `slr_corr` package is added in the same location where the `RunClock` package is included.
 This occurs in three places:
 ```
 95     &          useSlr_corr,
 ```